rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > We want to understand the "shape" of Rust usage, and this question tries to get at that
 > by allowing the respondent to select multiple answers.

-### Approximately how many total developers does your company employ?
+### Approximately how many total developers does your organisation employ?

 **Note**: Don't worry about being precise here!
 Go with your instinct.